kernel-community/kernel/docs/track-gaming/module-1/crafted.md

 ## <a href="https://www.wired.co.uk/article/metaverse" target="_blank" rel="noopener noreferrer">The Metaverse is Coming 2</a>

- This second article is written by David Baszucki-- he's the CEO of Roblox, one of the gaming platforms aiming to become the Metaverse.
+ This second article is written by David Baszucki: the CEO of Roblox, one of the gaming platforms aiming to become the Metaverse.

 ## <a href="https://medium.com/the-challenge/state-of-the-metaverse-2021-9f032fed655b" target="_blank" rel="noopener noreferrer">State of the Metaverse 2021</a>